 From Sonic Retro

+As its name suggests, the Drop Dash is best described as a "midair Spin Dash".
 By pressing and holding any jump button in midair after jumping, Sonic will charge up the move, and will instantly dash off in a short burst upon landing.
 However, the move cannot be performed if Sonic takes damage before landing, or if an elemental Shield is active.
+If the player lets go of the button before landing, the charge will be cancelled.
 If the move is executed by Super Sonic, a mini-earthquake is set off and the boost will be greater.

 After collecting enough medallions in Sonic Mania's Bonus Stage, this move can be replaced with the Super Peel-Out or the Insta-Shield by selecting the appropriate option from the Secrets menu.
 These options were originally only available on a "No Save" playthrough; however, as of v1.04 they are also available for use on saved files.
 The player can also use all three moves at once by inputting a cheat code on the secret level select screen.

 The Drop Dash made a return for Sonic Forces, where it can only be used by Classic Sonic.
 When used in this game, Classic Sonic is enveloped in a blue aura to indicate that the move is being charged.

 The Drop Dash returns for Sonic Frontiers, making it the first time the move is used in a 3D space and by Sonic's modern counterpart.
 Unlike the previous games though, the execution for the Drop Dash is different, requiring the player to perform a double jump before holding the button to charge the move.

 The Drop Dash is once again part of Sonic's moveset in Sonic Superstars, however the move can also be used by the Metal Fighters in Battle Mode.